 3. Likewise, the dry film thickness must be tested for each application and as a total system.
-Remember, the dry film thickness recommendations above depend on which type antifouling paint is to be used.
-Therefore, the total dry film thickness of the entire epoxy barrier system must be tested BEFORE the application of the antifouling paints.
-There are electronic dry film thickness gauges available today for both ferrous and non-ferrous surfaces.
+There are magnetic dry film thickness gauges available today for ferrous surfaces.
 Check with your Sea Hawk representative for more specifics.

 4. SSPC stands for Steel Structures Painting Council, an industry organization that writes various specifications for surface cleanliness and paint specifications.
 SSPC provide both written and pictorial standards for the paint and coatings industry.